networknt/light-oauth2/docs/content/services/enterprise.md

 ### Response

-If the access token request is valid and authorized, the authorization server issues an access token and optional refresh token.
+If the access token request is valid and authorized, the authorization server issues an access token and a refresh token.
 If the request client authentication failed or is invalid, the authorization server returns an error response.